racai-ai/mwe_baseline/README.md

    --template_sys=templates/template_system.txt \
    --template=templates/template_user.txt
 ```
-(Note: make sure you create appropriate templates for the system and user prompts; examples are given in the templates folder of this repo)
+(Note: make sure you create appropriate templates for the system and user prompts; examples are given in the templates folder of this repo; templates may require adjusting for each targeted language)

 1.3.
 Convert back to CUPT for the CUPT-based evaluation script (this step is required if you want to evaluate with the PARSEME evaluation script):
 ```